danielledonnelly/spooky-potion-shop/README.md

 <br>✦ React Draggable*
 <br>✦ Material UI Icons

 \* Draggable is only used for a minor in-game easter egg.
-Try dragging Spooky the skeleton into the cauldron when playing on desktop to test it out!
+Try dragging Spooky the skeleton into the cauldron when playing on PC to test it out!